creativescala/case-study-gradient-descent/docs/symbolic-differentiation.md

 $$ \frac{df(x)}{dx} = 8x + 8 $$

-Note that the derivative of a function is a function, in this case with a single parameter \\( x \\).
+Note that the derivative of a function is a function, in this case with a single variable \\( x \\).
+(A little note on terminology: in programming circles we usualy talk about functions having parameters but in introductory calculus we usually talk about functions having variables.
+In this section I'm adopting calculus terminology and talking about variables when I'd usually talk about parameters.)

 To compute the derivative we can apply the following rules: